Dream Theater: Systematic Chaos and Greatest Hit (...And 21 Other Pretty Cool Songs) (2006–2008)

 For the first time in their career, the band took the summer off after their show at Radio City Music Hall.
 In September 2006, Dream Theater entered Avatar Studios to record their follow-up to Octavarium with studio engineer Paul Northfield.
 Dream Theater's ninth studio album, Systematic Chaos, was released on June 5, 2007.
 The record marked their first with new label Roadrunner Records, which in 2010 became a wholly owned subsidiary of the band's previous label Atlantic Records.
 Roadrunner implemented increased promotion for the album and Systematic Chaos reached number 19 on the Billboard 200.
-It also oversaw the release of a video for "Constant Motion" on July 14, the band's first music video since Hollow Years in 1997.
+It also oversaw the release of a video for "Constant Motion" on July 14, the band's first since "Hollow Years" in 1997.
 The album was bookended by the two parts of "In the Presence of Enemies", written and conceived as a single piece but split into two halves for the purposes of the album.
 The other six tracks included the most recent part of Portnoy's continuing Twelve-step Suite with the song "Repentance".

 In 2007, the first version of Rich Wilson's Lifting Shadows, an authorized history of the band's first twenty years, was released.

-The 2007–08 Chaos in Motion Tour started off in Italy.
+The 2007–2008 Chaos in Motion Tour started off in Italy.
 Dream Theater played in the Gods of Metal concert on June 3, 2007, as well as various other European festivals including the Netherlands' Fields of Rock Festival, UK's Download Festival, the French festival Hellfest Summer Open Air alongside Megadeth, Korn, Mastodon and Slayer.
 The North American leg of the tour began on July 24 in San Diego, California and wrapped up on August 26 in Philadelphia, Pennsylvania.
 They played with opening acts Redemption and Into Eternity.
 The Chaos In Motion Tour continued for the rest of the year and into 2008, playing shows in Asia, South America and, for the first time, Australia.

 On April 1, 2008, a two-disc compilation album titled Greatest Hit (...and 21 Other Pretty Cool Songs) was released by the band.
 The title jokingly references the song "Pull Me Under", the band's only significant radio hit.
-It also includes three song re-mixes from their second album, Images and Words, five edited versions of previously released songs, and a track from a single B-side.
+It also includes three remixes from Images and Words, five edited versions of previously released songs, and a track from a single B-side.
 Unlike most greatest hits compilations, Dream Theater was actively involved with the album, coming up with the track listing that they felt best represented their musical careers.

 After the release of Greatest Hit, drummer Mike Portnoy organized a new tour called Progressive Nation 2008.
 Unlike previous Dream Theater tours, performances were held in cities that they had not visited before (such as Vancouver, British Columbia, Canada) or cities they had not played in for several years.
-This tour also marked the first time, since the release of Images and Words, where the group performed in small venues and performance halls.
+This tour also marked the first time since the release of Images and Words where the group performed in small venues and performance halls.